 The seven spirits that are before God’s throne represent the seven churches,

-suggesting that these churches are a microcosm of the Church as a whole, and
+suggesting that these churches are a microcosm of the Church as a whole;

-they reside vicariously before God’s throne through these seven spirits.
-We
+they reside before God’s throne through these seven spirits, and the seven

-churches pass into the presence of God, and they grant the grace of repentance
+churches must pass to enter the presence of God, and they grant the grace of repentance

 (224l) Kingdom of God